JunhuiShen/IPC_project/README.md

 # IPC Project

-Research codebase for **Incremental Potential Contact (IPC)** simulation, covering both 2D spring chains and 3D deformable triangle meshes (cloth / thin shells).
+Research codebase for **Incremental Potential Contact (IPC)** simulation, covering both 2D spring-edge networks and 3D deformable triangle meshes (cloth / thin shells).
 Each time step optimizes an incremental potential with a **nonlinear Gauss–Seidel solver**, using continuous collision detection (or a distance-based trust region) to keep every intermediate